 During his time at parkrun Nick is credited with redefining its purpose-driven approach and ultimately transforming the organisation into a charity that now delivers over 2,000 events in 23 countries across the globe.
-Importantly, he created a funding and central governance model that has allowed the organisation to sustainably grow and evolve.

 Over the past two years Nick has led the organisation through arguably its most challenging time.
 Under his direction, the charity has successfully navigated its way through the global pandemic and is now well positioned to continue on its mission, at a time when the provision of free, regular, informal, community physical activity has never been more important.

 Nick said: “It has been a privilege leading the organisation for nearly seven years and I am immensely proud of what parkrun has achieved in that time.
 I feel like now is the right time for me to move on and explore new opportunities, whilst parkrun can benefit from new ideas and a fresh perspective.”

 Nick will remain in post until February 2022, when Russ Jefferys will take the role of interim CEO.
 Nick has agreed to facilitate a three-month transition, with the Trustees expecting to make Russ’ appointment permanent in May 2022.